GitWorktree.org logoGitWorktree.org

 Error output

-$ git worktree add ../second main
+$ git worktree add ../acme-second main